Dovedale, Peak District

 would recommend

-A back to basics tent camping site in pretty countryside with campfires welcome, 15 mins drive from the Peaks.
+Countryside, back to basics tent camping site with campfires welcome.
+A 30 minute drive from the Peak District.

 BOOK NOW